Why are my tomatoes turning black?

 - Soils high in salts.

-- Individual plants are not doing their job internally resulting in BER.
+- Individual plants are not doing their job internally, resulting in BER.

 How to Control Blossom End Rot

 - Try adding calcium to the soil and til in, using lime or gypsum, before planting the plants in the ground or containers.
-These can also be added (top-dress and light raking) once Blossom End Rot shows up on the fruit, to help correct future fruit from being affected.
-(Calcium Nitrate, Water-soluble lime, hydrated lime, very fine lime become available quickest of the lime – apply early).
+These can also be added (top-dress and light raking) once Blossom End Rot shows up on the fruit to help correct future fruit from being affected.
+(Calcium Nitrate, Water-soluble lime, hydrated lime, and very fine lime become available quickest of the lime – apply early).
 It may not help if other factors are involved.

 - Establish good soil moisture by increasing timely waterings.
 Apply mulch to tomatoes to retain soil moisture will help.